Writing, public speaking, performance and other work documentations

-Books, journals and conference proceedings
+Books, journals, magazines and proceedings

 - Panigrahi, Subhashish.
 “MarginalizedAadhaar: India’s Aadhaar Biometric ID and Mass Surveillance.”
 Interactions, vol. 29, no. 2, Feb.
 2022, pp. 16–19. https://doi.org/10.1145/3517173.